tayapro/gerbet-and-co/README.md

 A Filter and Sort Sidebar helps users easily refine results by category, price range, and rating, making it simple to discover the macaron or tea collections.
 This feature supports a faster, more personalized browsing experience.

-The visual style of the page stays true to the brand’s elegant and delicate identity, using soft tones, rounded cards, and thoughtful spacing to create an effortless and enjoyable atmosphere.
+The visual style of the page stays true to the brand's elegant and delicate identity, using soft tones, rounded cards, and thoughtful spacing to create an effortless and enjoyable atmosphere.

 ### F04 Product view page